-An improperly defined Repeatability and Reproducibility (R&R) program can drain a company of resources and reduce the effectiveness of the shop.
-ISO/TS16949:2009 states that variation studies "shall apply to measurement systems referenced in the control plan."
-Here is a suggested approach to applying logic to the requirement.
+An improperly defined gage repeatability and reproducibility (R&R) program can drain a company of resources and reduce the effectiveness of the shop.
+ISO/TS16949:2009 states that variation studies, "shall apply to measurement systems referenced in the control plan."
+The purpose of analyzing your measurement system is to understand the sources of variation that can influence the results produced by the system.
+Here is a suggested approach to applying logic to this requirement.